loulams/ada-website/description.md

-#  Peering Into the Bubbles 🫧👀
+#  Peering into the bubbles 🫧👀

-# Exploring Content and Source Diversity
+# Exploring content and source diversity